tijeco/FUSTr/README.md

 # Getting started

-First you will need [pip3](http://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3/6587528#6587528) installed.
+First you will need to install miniconda3, available  [here](https://conda.io/miniconda.html) so that you can set up the environment with all other dependencies. **Note:** make sure to choose the Python 3.6 version.

-Using pip3 you can install miniconda3 in order to get conda so that you can set up the environment with all other dependencies.
+Alternatively, if you have pip3 installed, it is also possible to install miniconda using the following command.
 ```bash
 pip3 install miniconda3
 ```
-This program works by analyzing transcriptome assemblies.
+**Important:** The only dependency that is not avalaible in bioconda is SiLiX (v1.2.11), which needs to be installed on the system, and can be downloaded [here](http://lbbe.univ-lyon1.fr/Download,3009.html?lang=fr).

-Once you have conda installed,change in to the directory that has your transcriptomes and clone into this repository.
+Once you have conda and SiLiX installed, clone into this repository.

 ```bash
 git clone https://github.com/tijeco/FUSTr.git